 The other option is to calculate the maximum car loan total you can afford to repay, then go car shopping with this budget in mind.
 Just take care, and resist the temptation to blow your entire car finance budget on a super-luxury vehicle if you ultimately don’t REALLY need it.
 Choose a car with your head, not your heart, and you could ultimately enjoy a more affordable deal.

-How much can you afford to pay back per month?
+How much to pay back per month

 When comparing car loans, try to get an approximate idea of how much you can afford to pay back each month, and use this figure to help you determine which car loans may be the best for you.